-The ThOR 4 has the ability to record both audio and video on board the unit.
-Unlike other units within this price range; it can hold up to 64GB SD cards inside.
+The ThOR 4 can record both audio and video on board the unit.
+Unlike other units within this price range, it can hold up to 64GB of SD cards.
 This isn’t a common feature in scopes of this price range.

-Dual streaming allows for all imagery to be viewed by a third party that isn’t necessarily in the field with you while you record as well.
+Dual streaming allows for all imagery to be viewed by a third party that isn’t necessarily in the field while you record.

 2. ATN Thor LT 3-6x

-The ATN ThOR LT 3x6x is the latest addition to their entry level thermal scope.
-Do not be fooled by the fact that this is a cheap thermal scope, because it is loaded with features found on more expensive models.
-The ThOR LT has a 17-micron 160x120 thermal sensor with a very impressive 60Hz refresh rate.
-The visual display resolution is 1280x720 and the range is good as well being able to detect humans at 475 meters, recognize humans at 240 meters and human identification up to 160 meters.
+The ATN ThOR LT 3x6x is the latest addition to their entry-level thermal scope.
+Do not be fooled by this cheap thermal scope because it is loaded with features found on more expensive models.
+The ThOR LT has a 17-micron 160x120 thermal sensor with an awe-inspiring 60Hz refresh rate.
+The visual display resolution is 1280x720, and the range is good as well, being able to detect humans at 475 meters, recognize humans at 240 meters, and have human identification up to 160 meters.

-ATN also makes a 4-8x version of this scope for longer range shooting with detection ranges of 625 meters, 315 meters, and 210 meters for human detection, recognition, and identification respectively.
+ATN also makes a 4-8x version of this scope for more extended range shooting with detection ranges of 625 meters, 315 meters, and 210 meters for human detection, recognition, and identification, respectively.

-The ThOR LT is also the lightest thermal rifle scope that ATN makes which is ideal for crossbow’s, air rifles, and traditional rifles.
+The ThOR LT is also the lightest thermal rifle scope ATN makes, which is ideal for crossbows, air, and traditional rifles.